Lucas Hall Management – Conditions of Use and Hire

 DEPOSIT – A deposit of £75.00 either by BACS to the Lucas Hall bank account or by separate cheque will be required at the time of booking.
 This will be refunded in full provided the premises are left in a clean and tidy condition and there is no damage to premises or equipment, or any disruption or annoyance to the lives of people who live nearby.

-- By Hirer: All cancellations must be in writing and sent to the correspondence address shown at 1. above.
-In instances where less than 7 days’ notice is given, the booking fee will be retained unless an alternative booking for that hire period is received.
+- By Hirer: All cancellations must be in writing and emailed to email@example.com.
+In instances where less than 28 days’ notice is given, the booking fee will be retained unless an alternative booking for that hire period is received.

 - By Management: If for reasons beyond the control of the Management, the Management is unable to provide the facilities on the Hire Date, the booking will be cancelled and all hire charges and any deposits will be refunded in full.
 This shall be the limit of the Management’s liability.